Find Trade Colleges

 Read full report on Funeral & Mortuary Science at University of Minnesota - Twin Cities

-Point Park University did quite well in this year’s ranking of the most popular places for funeral & mortuary science students to get a bachelor’s degree.
-It came in at #7 on the list.
+With a ranking of #7, Point Park University did quite well on this year’s most popular schools for funeral & mortuary science students working on their bachelor’s degree.
 Located in the large city of Pittsburgh, Point Park is a private not-for-profit school with a small student population.

-Read full report on Funeral & Mortuary Science at Point Park University
+Full Funeral & Mortuary Science at Point Park University Report

 Women make up 67% of the mortuary science majors at the school.